whitehaven/personalstatementbk/experience items.md

 ### Most Meaningful #1

-I admit I have felt a new, heavier mantle of responsibility for these last two months.
-That has fueled me to do more reading, more detailed exams, and more comprehensive histories than ever before.
-Even more complex is the careful creation of a team environment which affords appropriate autonomy to trainees without risking poor outcomes.
-I have found it suprisingly easy to take control of a case as attending, even unintentionally.
-I have derived immense satisfaction at seeing my trainees' progress with my guidance.
+- [ ] submitted

+In this role, I've felt a heightened responsibility, but not from sources I expected.
+While my training prepared me for the medical aspect, creating a team environment with appropriate autonomy has required more thought and care.
+As I have improved, it is gratifying to witness my trainees' growth.

 ## Sacred Heart Medical Center Sepsis Committee